What is Mainframe OS?

 What makes Mainframe OS different?

 One of our primary goals is to simplify the end-user experience especially for users who don't already know how to or don't regularly use dapps in a browser environment.
-Yes, there is an extra step to have them install the Mainframe OS application first and then your dapp inside it.
-But we try to make that simple and a better experience for them than the current norm of using a browser plus wallet extension (like chrome & metamask).
+Yes, there is an extra step to have them install the Mainframe OS application first and then your dapp inside it, but we try to make that simple and a better experience for them than the current norm of using a browser plus wallet extension (like Chrome with Metamask).
 Plus users have a much more secure and private environment since all their data lives encrypted on their own machine, there are no connections to external endpoints without their explicit knowledge and permission, and only trusted dapps can be run in the sandboxed environment.

-How does Mainframe OS compare to a Browser with Metamask?
+How does Mainframe OS compare to a Web browser with Metamask?

 Metamask is definitely the dominant paradigm currently for running dapps so we are indeed focused on improving the user experience while at the same time trying to still follow some standards they've set and not reduce available functionality without very good reason.
 We believe the end-user experience is better using Mainframe OS because